A General Framework for Abstention Under Label Shift: A General Framework for Abstention under Label Shift

 Consider the bounded abstention case of abstaining on at most $d$ examples.
 Let $N$ denote the total number of examples, and let $\mathbf{p}$ denote the vector of calibrated predicted probabilities sorted such that $p_i \le p_{i+1} \forall i$.
 Let $[I_0, I_0 + d)$ denote an abstention interval on $p_i$, i.e. all indices $ I_0 \le i < I_0 + d$ are abstained on.
 How can we apply the framework proposed in Sec. ~\ref{sec:frameworkoverview} to select the optimal interval $[I_0, I_0 + d)$?
 A naive Monte Carlo algorithm would proceed as follows: for every possible value of $I_0 \in [0, N - d]$, take $M$ Monte-Carlo samples of the label vector $\mathbf{y}$ and calculate the target metric for the set of examples remaining after all indices $i \in [I_0, I_0 + d)$ are excluded.
 Assuming the metric of interest can be computed in $O(N)$ time (as is the case for sensitivity at a target specificity when the vector of predictions $\mathbf{p}$ is sorted), this algorithm has a runtime of $O((N-d+1)NM) = O(N^2M)$.

 How can we improve on the runtime $O(N^2M)$?
 For optimizing sensitivity at a target specificity, we devised Algorithm ~\ref{alg:sensatspec}, which has a runtime of $O(NM)$.

-Note that the calculation of $t^\leftarrow_j$ and $t^\rightarrow_j$ for $0 \le j \le d$ can be accomplished in $O(d)$ time by starting at index $t^*$ and iteratively decrementing (or incrementing) the index until thresholds that satisfy the desired conditions are found.
-To reduce the number of Monte Carlo samples needed, the output of Algorithm ~\ref{alg:sensatspec} can be smoothed using a Savitzky–Golay filter.
-In this work, we used a Savitzky-Golay filter of polynomial order 1 and window size 11, and report results with $M=100$.
+An (anonymized) video explaining Algorithm ~\ref{alg:sensatspec} is here: \url{https://youtu.be/gpvSMKvrddo}.
+A runtime analysis for Algorithm ~\ref{alg:sensatspec} is in Sec. ~\ref{sec:runtime_analysis}.

-\subsubsection{Optimizing auROC}
+\subsection{Optimizing auROC}

 In Sec. ~\ref{sec:optimsensitivityatspecificity}, we considered the optimization of a specific point on the ROC curve.
 However, in some applications we may be interested in the overall area under the ROC curve (auROC).
 This is equal to the probability that a randomly chosen positive will be ranked above a randomly chosen negative \citep{Hanley1982-ll}.
-While there exists an $O(NM)$ Monte Carlo abstention algorithm for the auROC, we obtained strong results with an even more efficient $O(N)$ algorithm, as described below.
+While we show there exists an $O(NM)$ Monte Carlo abstention algorithm for the auROC, we obtained strong results with an even more efficient $O(N)$ algorithm.
+Our main insight was to substitute the calibrated class probabilities for their labels, bypassing the need for Monte Carlo sampling.
+We discuss both algorithms, as well as their empirical performance, in Sec. ~\ref{sec:appendixoptimauroc}.